ambarth/git-checkout-files-from-branch/README.md

 Requirements
 ------------

-The plugin currently only supports IDEA 2018.1.4
+The plugin supports IDEA 2018.1 and higher

 Usage
 --------